Beccaworsnop/Algerian-Market-prices-ML-spread-prediction/README.md

 - R² Score (coefficient of determination)

 Additionally, visualizations were created to assess:
-- Actual vs Predicted spread values
+- Actual vs Predicted relative spread values
-- Feature importance analysis to identify key factors influencing price spread
+- Feature importance analysis to identify key factors influencing price relative spread

 ## Key Insights

-- The model effectively captures the relationship between product attributes and price spreads
+- The model effectively captures the relationship between product attributes and price for relative spreads
 - Important features determining price spread were identified through feature importance analysis
 - The approach handles the challenges of working with financial market data, including outliers and variable relationships

 ## Conclusion

-The Random Forest Regression model provides valuable insights for understanding and predicting price spreads in the Algerian market.
+The Random Forest Regression model provides valuable insights for understanding and predicting price for relative spreads in the Algerian market.
 This information could be useful for market analysts, retailers, and consumers seeking to understand price volatility and make informed decisions
 This was my first ML project so i will appreciate any guidance, an article will be coming soon about my research ;)